 The Foreign Service Journal covers foreign affairs from an insider's perspective, providing thought-provoking articles on international issues, the practice of diplomacy and the U.S. Foreign Service.
 Including the AFSA News section, The Journal is published monthly (January-February and July-August issues combined) by the American Foreign Service Association.

-The November issue focuses on books by Foreign Service authors.
+The November issue focuses on Foreign Service authors.

 We always welcome short, focused letters about FSJ content; please send them to firstname.lastname@example.org.

-We are pleased to present this year’s roundup of books by members of the Foreign Service community.
+We are pleased to present this year’s roundup of books by Foreign Service members and their families.

-Here is a short listing of books of interest to diplomats that have not been written by members of the Foreign Service or their families.
+Here are recent books of interest to the foreign affairs community that were not written by members of the Foreign Service.

 Although economists and practitioners have questioned the theory behind foreign assistance to underdeveloped countries for more than four decades, the aid industry is bigger and stronger than ever today.

 Supporting U.S. Policy Objectives